2021 Corporate Strategy

 Do not operate by the seat of your pants.
 Do not be a bottleneck especially if you are the boss and need to scale and delegate quickly.
 Do not be scared to hire and delegate and let go of control.
 Don’t be a control freak, be a successful team results freak.
 Be scared of not competing well, failing to test, evolve and serve all your stakeholders.
 Get your hands dirty.

-- VP of Client Service Operations works only with paid clients under contract, delivering the very best quality services, exclusively within company’s service suite, as described online and in its business plan.
-They can provide the actual service in house or outsource it following consensus best practices.
+VP of Client Service Operations works only with paid clients under contract, delivering the very best quality services, exclusively within the company’s service suite, as described online and in its business plan.
+They can provide the actual service in-house or outsource it following consensus best practices.
 All team working hours and services should be billable, and paid by customers under contract receiving excellent customer service.
-Contracts all come from finance department.
+Contracts all come from the finance department.

 This team may provide technology to customers as part of its service suite (as developed and trained by R&D department) but does not do any R&D or A/B testing itself outside of servicing ordinary client contracts.

-- VPs of Vertical and Geographic Leadgen and Conversion (these are real sales leaders or teams either employed or contracted out that generate their own leads on the phone and in person and close their own deals, not online leads unless they generated them via alternative methods outside our VP of Online Leadgen purview).
-For example hire new people in NY, SF, FLA who may address specific high level market verticals and deals, or just cover a series of zip codes in its entirety); All signed contracts go to finance department.
+- VPs of Vertical and Geographic Leadgen and Conversion (these are real sales leaders or teams either employed or contracted out that generate their own leads on the phone and in-person and close their own deals, not online leads unless they generated them via alternative methods outside our VP of Online Leadgen purview).
+For example hire new people in NY, SF, FLA who may address specific high-level market verticals and deals, or just cover a series of zip codes in its entirety); All signed contracts go to the finance department.

-Each VP and web site should hire General Managers to manage a variety of well-tuned teams in Philippines or India for any required services that fit in your business model; with each task placed in Basecamp to share, evolve and complete with other stakeholders and teams accordingly.
+Each VP and website should hire General Managers to manage a variety of well-tuned teams in the Philippines or India for any required services that fit in your business model; with each task placed in Basecamp to share, evolve, and complete with other stakeholders and teams accordingly.